God, Man and Jesus

 Jesus' Attitude

-Jesus’ own words about this made it pretty clear what he thought he was and what he believed himself to be:
+What did Jesus believe about his identity?
+Jesus’ own words about this made it pretty clear what he thought he was and who he believed himself to be:

 Jesus said to them, “I have shown you many good works from the Father.
 For which of these do you stone me?”
 “We are not stoning you for any good work,” they replied, “but for blasphemy, because you, a mere man, claim to be God.”
 John 10:32-33 NIV